WeblateOrg/weblate/docs/admin/access.rst

 Predefined groups
 +++++++++++++++++

-Weblate comes with predefined set of groups for a project where you can assign users.
+Weblate comes with a predefined set of groups for a project, wherefrom you can assign users.

 .. describe:: Administration

-    Has all permissions on the project.
+    Has all permissions available in the project.

 .. describe:: Glossary

-    Can manage glossary (add or remove entries or upload glossary).
+    Can manage glossary (add or remove entries, or upload).

 .. describe:: Languages